 Also Boughts reflect the other purchases your readers are making, and also influence which readers Amazon recommends books to next.
 As a result, Also Boughts have become the focus of attention among savvy self-publishers in recent years.

-You can view them on any book’s product page on Amazon, where you may have noticed a strip of books usually placed underneath the product description, headlined with “Customers who bought this item also bought.”
-It looks like this:
+You can view them on any book’s product page on Amazon.
+You may have noticed a strip of books underneath the product description.
+It’s the section headlined with “Customers who bought this item also bought” which looks like this:

-Amazon’s system is always trying to determine what kind of products each individual customer is most likely to purchase, so it can make more accurate recommendations.
+Experienced self-publishers watch Also Boughts closely.
+Amazon’s system is always trying to determine what kind of products each individual customer is most likely to purchase, so it can make better recommendations.
 One thing which is super important in this process is the connection between products.
-People who buy printers tend to buy ink, for example, and recommending a printer-buyer some ink to purchase will elicit a lot of clicks.
+People who buy printers tend to buy ink.

-But it’s not just obvious pairings like leathers and feathers, Amazon’s system is constantly analyzing what everyone purchases and then using that to predict what they will buy next, in its never-ending quest to maximize sales by crunching All The Data.
+But it’s not just obvious pairings like leathers and feathers.
+Amazon’s system is constantly analyzing what everyone purchases.
+It then tries to predict what customers will buy next by crunching All The Data.

-The net effect when it comes to authors is this: if your book appears in the Also Boughts of a book in your niche which is selling well, this can lead to a considerable spike in sales.
+The net effect when it comes to authors is this.
+If your book appears in the Also Boughts of a book in your niche which is selling well, this can lead to a noticeable increase in sales.
 Conversely, if something goes wrong with your Also Boughts, it can lead to a measurable dip.

-It was understandable that authors would begin worrying when Amazon seemed to remove Also Boughts from book pages, with some speculating that Amazon would stop recommending books organically and only give visibility to those using Amazon Ads.
+It was understandable that authors would begin worrying when Amazon seemed to remove Also Boughts from book pages.
+Some even claimed that Amazon would stop recommending books organically, restricting visibility to those paying for Amazon Ads.

 But that’s not how the recommender system works.
 And I can show you exactly what I mean.